mmmihaeel/realtydemo/README.md

 # RealtyDemo - Etcetera Agency WP Developer Test Task

 This repository contains the solution for the Strong Back WP Developer test task provided by Etcetera Agency.
-The project involves building a WordPress site to manage real estate properties, including custom post types, custom fields, a REST API, AJAX filtering, and Docker integration.
+The project involves building a WordPress site to manage real estate properties, including custom post types, custom fields, a REST API, AJAX filtering, and Docker integration, with support for both MySQL/MariaDB and **PostgreSQL** databases.

 ## Project Overview

-The goal of this task was to demonstrate skills in WordPress development, including theme and plugin development, API integration, database management, and modern development workflows using Docker.
+The goal of this task was to demonstrate skills in WordPress development, including theme and plugin development, API integration, database management (supporting multiple database types), and modern development workflows using Docker.

 ## Features

 - **WordPress Setup:** Standard WordPress installation managed via Docker.
+- **Database Support:** Configurable to run with either MySQL/MariaDB or **PostgreSQL**.
 - **Base Theme:** Utilizes a Bootstrap-based theme (like Understrap or WP Bootstrap Starter).
 - **Child Theme:** A custom child theme (`realtydemo-child`) for all customizations and templates.
 - **Custom Post Type:** `realty_property` (Об'єкт нерухомості) for representing buildings.